SoloDB Documentation

 ).ToList();

-// SQL LIKE pattern (via extension)
+// SQL LIKE pattern (extension method — import SoloDatabase namespace)

 var pattern = users.Where(u => u.Name.Like("J%n")).ToList();